 Eligibility for financial aid is contingent on the applicant: 1) being a classified student seeking a baccalaureate degree, and 2) maintaining satisfactory academic progress.
 Financial aid is awarded and disbursed based on the student's enrollment at UH West Oʻahu.
 Financial aid recipients are initially awarded based on full-time enrollment (12 or more credits).
 However, financial aid awards may fluctuate due to changes in enrollment, and will be revised accordingly to reflect enrollment on the last day to withdraw of the 50% refund period for each semester.
+Students are advised to notify financial aid if they will enroll in less than full-time (12 or more credits) course load.

-Financial aid recipients need to maintain satisfactory academic progress in order to continue to receive aid through UH West O'ahu and are responsible for knowing the Financial Aid Satisfactory Academic Progress Policy.
-The policy is available online at www.uhwo.hawaii.edu/admissions/financial-aid/general-information-and-policies/satisfactory-academic-progress/ and in the Financial Aid Office.
+Financial aid recipients need to maintain satisfactory academic progress in order to continue to receive aid through UH West Oʻahu and are responsible for knowing the Financial Aid Satisfactory Academic Progress Policy.
+The policy is available online at https://westoahu.hawaii.edu/policies/satisfactory-academic-progress/ and in the Financial Aid Office.